Reading spinal cord injury recovery stories can be an excellent way to stay motivated and hopeful.

 His doctor compares the amount of concentration required for Daquan to move to be “the kind of concentration required to walk a tight rope.”

+Ultimately, Daquan learned to adapt and reteach himself how to walk despite his lack of sensation.
 He even walked across the stage at his graduation to receive his diploma, just like all his classmates.

-He was immediately paralyzed from the shoulders down with a C4 spinal cord injury.
+After getting tackled during a football game, Hayden was immediately paralyzed from the shoulders down with a C4 spinal cord injury.

 “Only about 5% of patients in his situation when we saw him walk again,” says his surgeon.

-Hayden’s story is truly a testament to what it means to keep going even when the odds are against you.
+Nearly three and a half months after his SCI, Hayden was able to walk his way up the stairs and out of the rehabilitation clinic.
+Hayden’s story is truly a testament to what it means to keep going when the odds are against you.

+He was in the ICU for 3 weeks and felt extremely vulnerable being paralyzed.
 He couldn’t talk, move, or breathe on his own and needed a ventilator.
 At one point, he even developed ICU psychosis and believed that the doctors and nurses were trying to kill him.

 When asked to share something with people who’ve recently incurred spinal cord injuries, Lee replied: